Become an RN in Dallas:

 Source: https://www.nursinglicensure.org

 Unlike public colleges that are primarily publicly-funded and run, private colleges operate as non-governmental entities.
 Our BSN program is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org) and institutionally accredited through Accrediting Bureau of Health Education Schools (ABHES).
 We’re also approved by the Texas Board of Nursing to prepare students for an RN career.
 Our accelerated 3-year BSN program is designed to meet rigorous accreditation and industry standards, setting you up for future success.
-We accept applications on an on-going basis with new sessions starting every 8 weeks.
+We accept applications on an on-going basis with new sessions starting about every 8 weeks.
 Contact us today to apply!